DinoHub-SubT/dsta_deploy/docs/catkin-uav.md

 ## UAV Simulation Catkin Workspaces

+### Apply UAV Firmware Patch

+Follow this step, **on the localhost**, not on the Azure remote VM.

+You only need to apply the firmware patch once, on a fresh clone:

+        # go to the deploy top level path
+        cd ~/deploy_ws/src

+        # apply firmware patch
+        ./deployer -s local.uav.patch

+- This will apply an update to the `cmake` files found in `~/deploy_ws/src/uav/core/Firmware`

+This is a temporary fix, a permanent solution will be investigated.

 ### Automated Catkin Build

 Follow this step, **on the localhost**, not on the Azure remote VM.
-These steps will create the docker image on the Azure remote VM.

         # go to the deploy top level path
         cd ~/deploy_ws/src